StuRinDQB/yiming_z.github.io/_pages/about.md

   - /about.html
 ---

 This is Yiming Zeng, a PhD Candidate in Computer Science from University of Connecticut.
-I received my M.S. in Information Science from University of Connecticut in 2023 and B.E. in Information System in 2020.
+I received my M.S. in Information Science from University of Pittsburgh in 2023 and B.E. in Information System in 2020.
 I used to be a software engineer in Baidu and researcher in UPMC Hillman Cancer Center.

 News🎆
 ======